kalkuteminal/Animation-DNA/02-Codex-DNA.md

 Editing preview by REEL: <**`rootProject>/EDIT/OUT/REEL_01/REEL_01_v001.mp4`**

 ### Grading
-Grading is a process of changing color of a motion picture (film).
-During grading also oqqurs adopting movie from monitor to a cinema screen.
+Grading is a process of changing color of a motion picture (film) for enhancing and adopting to be shown on a cinema screen.
 The source materials for grading process:
-- [compositing branch](#2d-branch) output — `*.dpx` sequences of each shot
+- [compositing branch](#2d-branch) output renderings of each shot as `*.dpx` sequences
 - Movie editing information as `.edl` or `.xml` files

 #### Input data for grading